denoland/deno_lint/docs/rules/no_window_global.md

 Disallows the use of the `window` object.

-Using the `window` global is deprecated and scheduled for removal in Deno 2.0.
+The `window` global is no longer available in Deno.
 Deno does not have a window and `typeof window === "undefined"` is often used to tell if the code is running in the browser.

 ### Invalid: